ppy/osu-wiki/wiki/Beatmaps/en.md

 Visual components of a beatmap, contrary to its patterns, provide auxiliary experience during gameplay and can be disabled in the [visual settings](/wiki/Visual_Settings) overlay for the most part.
 Those include:

-- [Background imagery](Background) and video, which both can act as a playfield;
+- [background imagery](Background) and video, which both can act as a playfield;
-- [Kiai time](/wiki/Kiai_time) and [combo colours](/wiki/Glossary/Combo_colour) that help distinguish different beatmap sections from each other;
+- [kiai time](/wiki/Kiai_time) and [combo colours](/wiki/Glossary/Combo_colour) that help distinguish different beatmap sections from each other;
-- [Storyboard](/wiki/Storyboards) that adds motion graphics and special effects, or provides a background story or theme for the song;
+- [storyboard](/wiki/Storyboards) that adds motion graphics and special effects, or provides a background story or theme for the song;
-- [Custom skin](/wiki/Skinning), which changes the appearance of interface and gameplay elements;
+- [custom skin](/wiki/Skinning), which changes the appearance of interface and gameplay elements;
-- [Title text](Title_Text), which presents the song's metadata.
+- [title text](Title_Text), which presents the song's metadata.

 ## Beatmapsets